Executive Director and Curator

 Tsukiko Keogh is the Curatorial and Collections Coordinator at the Canadian Clay & Glass Gallery.
 She obtained her BFA in Interdisciplinary Studies/Sculpture from OCAD University as well as graduating on the Dean’s List from the Museum and Gallery Studies program at Georgian College in Barrie, Ontario.
 She recently curated Chronicle: 25 Years at the Canadian Clay & Glass Gallery, a celebration of the Gallery’s history that delved into its archival collection.
 She has worked for the City of Hamilton’s Civic Museums Collections Department in addition to assisting with the recent Blue Whale Story exhibition at the Royal Ontario Museum.

-Charmayne Greig’s forty three year career has been in administration and finance.
+Charmayne Greig’s more than forty year career has been in administration and finance.
 She has supervised up to 150 staff members, written human resources procedures, built, maintained and administered group insurance benefit plans, and worked in an accountant’s office at tax time.
-She has been the owner of her own Bookkeeping and Consulting business for the past twenty-one years, working with all types of business, but specializing in Not-For-Profit entities.
+She has been the owner of her own Bookkeeping and Consulting business for over twenty years, working with all types of business, but specializing in Not-For-Profit entities.
 She has worked with the Canadian Clay & Glass Gallery for the past twenty years.
 She firmly believes in its potential, and thoroughly enjoys her time spent at the Gallery.

-Diane Shantz is an award-winning graphic artist with 25-plus years’ experience in the editorial department at the Waterloo Region Record and Grand magazine.
+Diane Shantz is an award-winning graphic artist with more than 25 years of experience in the editorial department at the Waterloo Region Record and Grand magazine.
 Diane has worked collaboratively with various stakeholders to ensure tight deadlines were met, created visually appealing page designs on a daily basis, innumerable illustrations as well as marketing material, designed, maintained and updated GRAND website.